 During the first period of VIAMOS proposal, the Consortium has focused on the system design, taking into account all the different technological constraints to be compliant with medical requirements.
 First basic blocks are under developments such as MEMS filter, out of plane actuator, microlens array, high speed camera and electronics.
-Design of assembly and packaging is also in progress.
+Design of assembly and packaging started.

 Design: layout of the VIAMOS microsystem (USTUTT).

 Glass platform wafer with reference mirrors carried by Z-scanner (FEMTO/UFC).

 Sketch and SEM image of a 5 bonding-stack demonstrator (FhG).

 Control electronics of the OCT system (VTT).